CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## practiceContext
 - A reason behind a Practice taking place.
 Ex.
 "Ritual" or "Just For Fun".

+## purpose
+- The purpose for which an Object or Place exists, if any.

 # Defined Expected Values and/or Additional Types